tailcallhq/tailcallhq.github.io/outlines/debugging-graphql-queries-with-graphiql.md

 # Debugging GraphQl queries with GraphiQL

-**Target Audience:** Front-end, back-end, and full-stack developers, API integrators, technical leads, GraphQL beginners, and QA engineers who need to debug and optimise GraphQL queries using GraphiQL.

-**Aim:** This article aims to guide developers in effectively debugging GraphQL queries using GraphiQL.
-It explores key features of GraphiQL for query validation, introspection, and error handling.
-By improving query efficiency and accuracy, the article seeks to significantly enhance productivity and streamline the debugging process, providing practical examples and tips for mastering GraphQL query debugging with GraphiQL.

 ## Introduction
 GraphiQL is an interactive, in-browser GraphQL IDE that allows developers to test and debug their GraphQL queries.
 It provides a user-friendly interface to construct queries, view responses, and inspect the underlying GraphQL schema, making it easier to identify and fix issues with GraphQL queries during development.

-## Prerequisites
-To follow along with this guide, you need:
-- You must be familiar with the GraphiQL interface
-- A good understanding of GraphQl queries

 ## What is Debugging?
 - Understanding what debugging is and its importance concerning GraphQL queries